flienteen/angular-seed/README.md

 npm start
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:8000/`.

 ## Directory Layout

-    app/                --> all of the files to be used in production
+    app/                --> auto build folder, all of the files to be used in production

+    src/                --> all of the files to be used in developing
-      css/              --> css files
+      css/              --> css/stylus files
-        app.css         --> default stylesheet
+        app.styl        --> default stylesheet
       img/              --> image files
-      index.html        --> app layout file (the main html template file of the app)
+      index.jade        --> app layout file (the main jade template file of the app)
+      scripts.jade      --> file with all scripts tag, including auto inserted tag from bower packages
+      styles.jade       --> file with all styles tag, including auto inserted tag from bower packages
       index-async.html  --> just like index.html, but loads js files asynchronously
       js/               --> javascript files
+        controllers/    --> application controllers
+        directives/     --> application directives
+        filters/        --> custom angular filters
+        services/       --> custom angular services
         app.js          --> application
-        controllers.js  --> application controllers
-        directives.js   --> application directives
-        filters.js      --> custom angular filters
-        services.js     --> custom angular services
       partials/             --> angular view partials (partial html templates)
-        partial1.html
-        partial2.html
+        partial1.jade
+        partial2.jade

     test/               --> test config and source files
       protractor-conf.js    --> config file for running e2e tests with Protractor